rossengeorgiev/habitat-mobile-tracker/README.md

 ## Features

 * HAB tracking with [Habitat](http://habitat.habhub.org/) ([@github/ukhas/habitat](https://github.com/ukhas/habitat))
+* Telemetry graph for each balloons
 * Map tracker with Google Maps API 3
 * Chase Car functionality
 * [Daylight cycle overlay](https://github.com/rossengeorgiev/nite-overlay), for long flights
+* Available to embed on any website
+* Run the app natively on `iOS` or with Chrome's 'add to screen' on `Android`

 ### Geo position

+Available only on mobile devices.

 The app will ask for permission to use your location.
 This is required for some of the features.
 It is **important** to note that